Michael Gazzaniga: Career

 In 1996, he returned to Dartmouth as the David T. McLaughlin Distinguished Professor of Psychological and Brain Sciences and as founding director of the Center for Cognitive Neuroscience.
 Under his leadership, Dartmouth was the first college to have a functional brain imaging center.
 He was elected to the American Academy of Arts and Sciences in 1997.
 Gazzaniga served as the Dean of the Faculty of Arts and Sciences at Dartmouth College from 2002 to 2004, while concurrently serving on the President's Council on Bioethics from 2002-2009.
-In 2005, he was elected to National Academy of Medicine.
+In 2005, he was elected to the National Academy of Medicine.

 In 2006, Gazzaniga became the founding Director of the Sage Center for the Study of the Mind at UC Santa Barbara (UCSB), a role he took on after his time at Dartmouth.
 In 2007, The John D. and Catherine T. MacArthur Foundation appointed him director of The Law and Neuroscience Project, "the first systematic effort to bring together the worlds of law and science on questions of how courts should deal with recent breakthroughs in neuroscience as they relate to matters of assessing guilt, innocence, punishment, bias, truth-telling, and other issues."
 At UCSB, he continued to lead research efforts in cognitive neuroscience, while fostering the study of the mind's complex relationship with the brain.

 In 2009, he delivered the Gifford Lectures on Mental Life at the University of Edinburgh.
 In 2011, he was elected to the National Academy of Sciences and received honorary doctorates from Dartmouth College and the University of Aberdeen.
-In 2019, Trinity College Dublin also awarded him with an honorary doctorate.
+In 2019, Trinity College Dublin also awarded him an honorary doctorate.

 Over the course of his career, Gazzaniga's work has contributed to the development of experimental methods to study hemispheric specialization and the brain's role in cognitive functions such as language, reasoning, and facial recognition.

 Gazzaniga's publication career includes books for a general audience such as The Social Brain, Mind Matters, Nature's Mind, The Ethical Brain Human and Who's in Charge?, which is based on the Gifford lectures he presented at the University of Edinburgh in 2009, and Tales From Both Sides of the Brain.
-He is also the editor of The Cognitive Neurosciences book series published by the MIT Press, which features the work of nearly 200 scientists and is a sourcebook for the field.
+He is also the editor of The Cognitive Neurosciences book series published by MIT Press, which features the work of nearly 200 scientists and is a sourcebook for the field.
 His latest book is entitled The Consciousness Instinct: Unraveling the Mystery of How the Brain Makes Mind, published by Farrar, Straus and Giroux in 2018.